HoldenVH/EffectivePotato/README.md

 ## Overview
 APIs used: Cleverbot, IBM Watson text to speech, IBM Watson tone analyzer

 The user inputs what they want to say to Cleverbot, and Cleverbot will return a response to what the user wrote.
-Cleverbot’s response will then be passed into the Watson text-to-speech API, ultimately allowing the user to download an audio file of Cleverbot’s response in spoken format.
+Cleverbot’s response will then be passed into the Watson text-to-speech API, ultimately allowing the user to download an audio file of Cleverbot’s response in spoken format, as well as see the response's emotion/tone breakdown data.

 ## Dependencies